gpajot/local-tuya/README.md

 - configurable buffering for subsequent updates
 - constraints between device commands

+> [!IMPORTANT]
-> 💡 For now, only v3.3 is supported as I only own devices using this version.
+> For now, only v3.3 is supported as I only own devices using this version.

 ## Supported devices
 - [Airton AC](./local_tuya/contrib/airton_ac.py)